 The F-Factor diet is based on four principles that even Zuckerbrot admits are quite counterintuitive to what most believe about weight loss.
 You can eat carbs, go out to eat, drink alcohol, and work out less.
 Here's how it works:

-1. Eat carbs: In order to consume fiber, you have to eat carbs.
-High-fiber carbohydrates increase metabolism and keep you feeling fuller, longer, which leads to weight loss without feeling hungry all of the time.
+1. Eat carbs: High-fiber carbohydrates increase metabolism and keep you feeling fuller longer, which leads to weight loss without feeling hungry all of the time.

 2. Dine out: "If your diet requires you to miss your social obligations, it's not going to last very long," Zuckerbrot points out.
 That's why she encourages people to go out to eat even when they're working toward health goals.
 The important thing is choosing meals that combine fiber and protein, even when you're not doing the cooking.

 3. Drink alcohol: Rather than abstaining from alcohol in order to lose weight, Zuckerbrot recommends choosing your beverages wisely.
 "Feeling deprived can set you back further than a glass of wine ever could," she says.